Principles of Acoustics and Vibration (year one for part time)

 - The project is assessed using a dissertation (weighting 80%) and a presentation (weighting 20%)

 Rising to the challenge of a changing world, our postgraduate courses are designed to shape the next generation of urbanists, scientists, engineers, consultants and industry leaders.

 Driven by industry, and delivered by supportive programme teams, you can develop the knowledge and skills to take your career potential further.

 Campus-based students will experience a modern learning environment, enriched with accessible lecture theatres,AV-equipped classrooms, computing suites and multimedia libraries.
 Distance learners will experience our sophisticated Collaborate Ultra platform with real-time and on-demand materials.

-As an environmental acoustics student, you will interact with world-class facilities including full and semi-anechoic chambers, a transmission suite, large and small reverberation chambers, an ITU standard listening room, audiometric test facilities and a range of advanced instrumentation and equipment.
+As an acoustics student, you will interact with world-class facilities including full and semi-anechoic chambers, a transmission suite, large and small reverberation chambers, an ITU standard listening room, audiometric test facilities and a range of advanced instrumentation and equipment.

 The Environmental Acoustics postgraduate programme is delivered by an academic team with extensive industry experience and research connections.